 If the pupil or young person has (or is awaiting allocation of) a social worker, the duty team should send the referral to the named social worker, or in their absence the team manager.
-Sending all sexual exploitation referrals to the duty teams enables Children's Social Care to ensure a coordinated response.
+Sending all

-Jasmine Grove School recognises, at all stages, the need for urgent action that may be necessary to secure the pupil or young person's safety.
+Jasmine Grove recognise, at all stages, the need for urgent action that may be necessary to secure the pupil or young person's safety.